Diagnostic evaluation for pediatric autism spectrum disorder (ASD)

 We share initial feedback from the evaluations within two weeks.
 You can expect a full report within one month, which lists all the recommendations and services available to support your child.

-How do I prepare my child for Diagnostic Evaluations for Children with Autism Spectrum Disorder (ASD)?
+How do I prepare my child for a diagnostic evaluation for pediatric autism spectrum disorder (ASD)?

 A diagnostic evaluation feels like play to most children.
 We have puzzles, toys and games for children to play with during the evaluation.
 A lot of families tell their child before their appointment, “We’re going to play some fun games today” or “We’re going to a place where we can play with new toys.”